 Remember to Look Around

 When we think of finding treasure or in this case finding camping treasure we likely think of buried treasure.
 Not all caches are hidden in the ground.
 Some are at eye level.
 Others may be in a pile of bark.
 Caches may be on the ground or dangling from a tree limb.
 Still, more are rigged to a pulley system high in the tree canopy.
 The cache will probably be concealed off of the path to ensure that everyday passers-by will not discover it.
-Remember this is a hunt and if anyone could just stumble upon it then it may get damaged or taken.
+Remember this is a hunt and if anyone just stumbles upon it then it may get damaged or taken.

-What should I Take When Finding Camping Treasure?
+What Should I Take When Finding Camping Treasure?

-Carry plenty of additional batteries for the GPS device, a backup battery for your cell phone, flashlight, and whatever else you will be relying upon to assist you.
+Carry plenty of additional batteries for the GPS device, a backup battery for your cell phone, a flashlight, and whatever else you will be relying upon to assist you.
 Make sure to dress appropriately for the terrain and season.
 Always bring a first aid kit, food, and lots of fresh drinking water.
 You should also bring with you a pen or pencil.
-Smaller caches are likely not to have a way to record your find on the logbook.
+Smaller caches are likely not to have a way to record your findings on the logbook.
 I have been caught many a time without some kind of writing tool.
 Now I keep a pencil in my day pack just in case!
 Finally, don’t leave home without your own treasure to add to the cache.

 What types of treasure should you bring with you?